schwallergroup/choriso/README.md

 will execute the analysis step and upload all results (plots, metrics) to W&B.

 ##  📈  Metrics
 You can also use the implemented metrics from the paper to evaluate your own results.
-We have adapted the evaluation pipeline to the files from the benchmarking repo ().
+We have adapted the evaluation pipeline to the files from the [benchmarking repo](https://github.com/schwallergroup/choriso-models).
 As an example:
 ```
 analyse --results_folders='OpenNMT_Transformer'